Exercise physiology: from normal response to myocardial ischemia & chest pain

 Physical exercise increases the venous return to the heart, which results in increased cardiac preload.
 The mechanisms are as follows:

 - Sympathetic activity causes constriction of the veins, which increases the venous return to the heart.

-- Contracting muscles functions as a pump which propels blood back to the heart.
+- Contracting muscles function as a pump that propels blood back to the heart.

 - The respiratory depth (volume) increases and this reduces the intrathoracic pressure by increasing the intrathoracic volume.
 Reduced intrathoracic pressure will passively suck blood back to the heart.

-The increase in preload will lead to increased ventricular pressure and volume, which will in turn increase the stroke volume.
+The increase in preload will lead to increased ventricular pressure and volume, which will, in turn, increase the stroke volume.
 This is explained by the Frank-Starling mechanism, which implies that the ventricular myocardium responds to increased ventricular pressure/volume by increasing its contractility.
-The Frank-Starling mechanism is amplified by the positive inotropic effecs of the sympathetic stimulation.
-Increased stroke volume and increased heart rate leads to increased cardiac output.
+The Frank-Starling mechanism is amplified by the positive inotropic effects of the sympathetic stimulation.
+Increased stroke volume and increased heart rate lead to increased cardiac output.